SylviaOne/Repo-hub/README.md

-## Why did the man put his money in the freezer?
-He wanted cold hard cash!
+## Yesterday I confused the words "jacuzzi" and "yakuza".
+Now I'm in hot water with the Japanese mafia.